The All-in-1 is a "best of tour" that includes the most requested by our guests - an Exclusive tour only with Catamaran

 Caye Caulker was uninhabited until the middle of the nineteenth century, when a small number of the refugees fleeing civil war on Mexico's Yucatan Peninsula ended up there, started planting coconuts and developed a profitable fishing industry.

 Since the 1960's tourism has slowly grown on the island, but it has still kept its quite laid-back atmosphere, with the motto "Go Slow".

 The island is about 5 miles long but the town is just about 1 mile long and 1/2 to 1 mile wide.

-The "road" around Caye Caulker is only made of sand and is lined with swaying palm trees, souvenir shops and local jewellery shops (we can highly recommend to take a look at this, ask the crew for our favorite jeweller, Jorge!).
+The "road" around Caye Caulker is only made of sand and is lined with swaying palm trees, souvenir shops and local jewellery shops.

 The Split started off as a channel which was widened by Hurricane Hattie in 1961, but back then it was actually just about a foot or so deep.